S. V. Zagraevsky

 due to poor economic conditions of the Mongolian Yoke the “clean” treatment

-"half-clean" – with roughly treated surfaces, even without straight
+– with roughly treated surfaces, even without straight angles.
+In this

-angles.
-In this technique such churches were built as “Gorodishe” in Kolomna,
+technique such churches were built as “Gorodishe” in Kolomna, St. Nicholas in

 In the end of XIV century Ancient Russian masons returned to the pre-Mongol technology of blocks treatment – almost perfectly accurate, with grooves of the tools.
 Later, these grooves became less and less visible and by the end of XV century disappeared completely.